Yves-M22/cse15l-lab-reports/week4.md

 Keys Pressed: (up x19)(enter)

--In this step, I pressed up multiple times to go through my history on the terminal to find the git clone command.
+- In this step, I pressed up multiple times to go through my history on the terminal to find the git clone command.
 I then pressed enter to run the command, which would clone the fork of the repository onto the remote computer.

 ## Running test.sh to Check Failures ##